 - Submit a completed application form with an official high school, college, university, or trade school transcript.

 - Submit two reference letters from administrators, counselors, teachers, and/or other school personnel.

 Scholarship application, deadline, and Submission Instructions

 You can fill out an application online here beginning February 1.
-For any further information, contact Mr. Win Winslow, Executive Director of the Suffolk Foundation, by either emailing him at gro.noitadnuofkloffus@wolsniww or by calling (757) 923 – 9090.
-The application must be in the Foundation office at 110 West Finney Ave. on or before 12 noon, on the last business day of March.
-Therefore, it will be necessary, if mailing the application, to have the application in the mail well in advance of the last March business day.
+For any further information, contact Mr. Win Winslow, Executive Director of the Suffolk Foundation, by either emailing him at gro.noitadnuofkloffus@wolsniww or by calling (757) 923–9090.
+The application must be submitted on or before 12 noon (Eastern Daylight Time) on the last business day of March.
 Applications received after the deadline will not be considered.